ThunderDoesDev/TS-Monitor/README.md

 1. Locate the `config.json` file in the `Settings` folder of the project directory.
 2. Edit the `config.json` file to include the following details:
    - `token`: Your montior bot's Discord token.
-   - `mainBotId`: The ID of the bot you are monitoring.
+   - `botID`: The ID of the bot you are monitoring.
    - `statusChannel`: The ID of the channel where status updates will be posted.
    - `mainGuild`: The ID of the main guild (server) where both the monitor bot and the main bot reside.